 In addition, I’m investigating the use of deep networks to find better feature representations of biomolecules.

 Sodium channels initiate signaling in neurons and other cells which go on to become sensations of pleasure and pain, as well as thoughts and feelings.
-In a collaboration with the duBois lab and with the help of Folding@Home, we are launching a large scale molecular dynamics study of the voltage gated sodium channel.
+Potassium channels return excitable cells to normalcy.

-I’ve introduced a new method for including solvent degrees of freedom in MSM analysis.
-Check out the paper introducing the method and the code.
-We’re working on applying it to new and exciting systems.
+I’ve introduced a new method for including solvent degrees of freedom in MSM analysis described in this paper.